 Community Right to Challenge

-The Community Right to Challenge gives local voluntary and community sector groups (referred to as ‘relevant bodies’ in the statutory guidance) or groups of local authority employees an opportunity to express an interest in running a service that the council presently provides.
+The Community Right to Challenge provides an opportunity to express an interest in running a service that the council presently provides.
+It can be used by local voluntary and community sector groups or groups of local authority employees.

 It was introduced by the government as part of the Localism Act 2011.

-You can send us your good ideas for running a service in a different or better way – for example, to provide additional social outcomes for our communities or greater value for money for residents – at any time.
+You can send us your good ideas for running a service in a different or better way at any time.

 Expressions of interest

-If you are a relevant body and wish to submit a formal expression of interest in running a service, however, you will have an opportunity to do so during a ‘window’ that will be open between 1 June and 31 July each year.
+Relevant bodies can submit formal expressions of interest in running a service between 1 June and 31 July each year.
 This approach allows us to properly consider your proposal as a part of our service-review and budget-setting cycle.

 Completed nomination forms should be emailed or posted to us at the contact details below.